Rhizome-Conifer/conifer-user-guide/README.md

 ## Managing Collection Privacy
 1. Collections are private by default.
 You can make a collection public via the privacy settings.
 Use the button under the title of the collection to make your collection public (you can make your collection private, again, at any time using this button as well).
 A public collection can be viewed by anyone and a private collection can only be seen by you when you are logged into your account.
-2. To preview what your collection [cover page](#cover-page) will look like if you set your collection to ‘public’, you can click the button labeled ‘Cover’.
+2. To preview what your collection [cover page](#cover-page) will look like if you set your collection to ‘public’, you can click the link labeled ‘Collection Cover’.